DAZ-Labs/XDC-Master/README.md

 truffle deploy --reset --network XDC cp abis/*json build/contracts/
 ```
 Note: before deploying to XinFin testnet, make sure you have XDC in the wallet.
-If not, get free at (http://faucet_testnet.xinfin.network)
+If not, get free at (http://faucet_testnet.xinfin.network/)

 ## Run
-- Start mongodb
-- Start Redis
-- Start XDCMaster
 ```
 npm run dev
 ```